bsnes-emu/bsnes/README.md

 Most of these can be safely ignored, or set once and never changed again.

+TODO: Break this into separate sections for each tab, like for the tools window.

 The dialog has a tab for each main category of options:

   - **Video**: This tab contains options that affect